University of Washington Tacoma

-The University of Washington Tacoma (UW Tacoma) is a campus of the University of Washington, located in Tacoma, Washington, United States.
-The UW Tacoma campus opened its first classrooms in repurposed warehouses in downtown Tacoma in 1990 and opened its permanent campus in 1997.
+The University of Washington Tacoma (UW Tacoma or UWT) is a university campus located in Tacoma, Washington, United States.
+It is one of three campuses of the University of Washington, alongside the main campus in Seattle and UW Bothell in Bothell.
+UW Tacoma opened its first classrooms in repurposed warehouses in downtown Tacoma in 1990 and opened its permanent campus in 1997.
+The president and board of regents of the University of Washington oversee the Tacoma campus, which falls under the university's three-campus accreditation.
+UW Tacoma is led by a chancellor.
+Sheila Edwards Lange holds the post as of 2026.